-Wearable Technology in the Future Will Be Seamless and Convenient
+Why Wearable Technology is the Future and How It Will Be Seamless and Convenient

 Do you remember those Heely shoes?
 I never had a pair, but the kids that did were the coolest around.
 One of the most impressive things about Heelys was how seamlessly they integrated a wheel into a shoe.
 They didn’t seem different from any other shoe until the person wearing them started rolling off into the sunset.
 Electronics will be assimilated into clothing in the same way.
 There are already several devices out there that are trying to combine cloth and circuits, but they’re not all doing a great job.
 Things like flexible circuits can help companies make the jump from clunky to chic.

-The power glove, so cool and yet so clunky.
+The power glove is so cool and yet so clunky.
 Image Credit: Flickr User mmechtley

-Flexible electronics have been around for awhile, and are particularly useful in areas like the aerospace industry.
-NASA is currently postulating about the next step in flexible electronics, fully printable flexible circuits.
-PCBs like these could actually be seamlessly integrated into fabric.
+Flexible electronics have been around for a while, and are particularly useful in areas like the aerospace industry.
+NASA is currently postulating the next step in flexible electronics, fully printable flexible circuits.
+PCBs like these could actually be seamlessly integrated into the fabric.
 Some companies have already begun experimenting with this concept through things like knitted electronics and dresses with embedded LEDs.
 These, however, don’t go far enough.
-The future of wearables lies in creating and incorporating flexible components like microprocessors, memory, and sensors.
+Wearable technology in the future lies in creating and incorporating flexible components like microprocessors, memory, and sensors.

 Why did I wear cargo shorts all those years ago?
 One word, convenience.
 I could stuff anything into those pockets that I’d need for the day.
 The only inconvenient thing was how out of style they were.
 One of the most annoying things about today’s wearables is having to charge them.
 New technologies like wireless charging and in situ energy harvesting can help bring convenience to wearables.